jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

    :width: 420px
    :figwidth: 100%

 Janus CoreShell Micelle 1, fake the core shell with same contrast (34.95) for both shells.
-Recall that the total size of the CoreShell in Irena is radius of core ("Radius")+ shell thickness; while for Janus CoreShell Micelle 1 it is just Radius (see figure).
+Recall that the total size of the CoreShell in Irena is radius of core ("Radius")+ shell thickness; while for Janus CoreShell Micelle 1 it is just Radius (see image).

 ..
 Figure:: media/FormFactor_Janus8.png
    :align: left